Aldo-Olascoaga/Smart-Survival/README.md

 # Smart-Survival
 Aulify videogame

-You can find all the files in the branch named "test-branch".
+You can find all the files in the branch named "front-end-test".